-Oil mixed amid virus fears and talk of OPEC cut extension
+Oil mixed as virus fears offset by talk of OPEC cut extension

 (GRAPHIC: Coronavirus interactive - here)

-Reporting by Noah Browning and Aaron Sheldrick; Editing by David Goodman and Mark Potter
+Additional reporting by Noah Browning and Aaron Sheldrick and Scott DiSavino; Editing by Mark Potter and Alistair Bell